Neighbors upset over lawsuit between Village Green, Mishawaka Utilities

 MISHAWAKA, Ind. -- Neighbors in one Mishawaka neighborhood no longer have trash service because of a lawsuit between the property owners and Mishawaka Utilities.

-Garbage lining the streets of the Village Green Manufacture Home Community is a sight for sore eyes.
+Garbage is lining the streets of the Village Green Manufactured Home Community.

 "You drive around and there’s still trash sitting everywhere," said Liz Rich.